funktor/funktor.github.io/_posts/2026-03-09-distributed-training-of-a-deep-recommender-system.markdown

     return df_ratings
 ```
 To limit the vocabulary size, I am using a frequency based criteria wherein I keep the top N values per feature based on frequency of occurrence.
 This is useful for categorical features with millions or         billions of categories such as language models.
+Frequency based filtering may not be optimal because many times a low frequency value could be a better feature than another high frequency value.
+A better strategy could be to use `TF-IDF` scores.
 Again the entire code for vocabulary fitting and scoring can be found [here](https://github.com/funktor/distributed-recsys/blob/main/data_generator.py).
 <br/><br/>

 ### Step 5